oliwer28/chat-dungeon/README.md

 This is our actual server - hardware itself.
 This is where our game is hosted and where it is syncing all players together.

-#### nginx
+#### Nginx

 It is the reverse proxy, and it gives access to our game server.
-This is where our https configuration lies.
+This is where our `https` configuration lies.
 It is managed by the certbot from Lets Encrypt.

-#### game server
+#### Game server

-This is the nodeJS application which keeps all players interconnected and lets them see each other and talk
+This is the `Node.js` application which keeps all players interconnected and lets them see each other and talk.

 ## Development

-Initial game generated from the official Typescript template:
+Initial game generated from the official Typescript template.
+For all hints refer to their README file: https://github.com/phaserjs/template-webpack-ts

-https://github.com/phaserjs/template-webpack-ts
+### Requirements

+[Node.js](https://nodejs.org) is required to install dependencies and run scripts via `npm`.